-Capital requirements for 2009 were substantially reduced from the previous five-year plan.
-This same action will be needed in 2010 and 2011.
-Maintaining and balancing the capital plant is important.
+The contribution to capital increased to 18.0% in 2009 and we are budgeting a transfer of 18.8% in 2010.
+Capital expenditures for 2011 and 2012 must be reduced from current levels to hold around 19.0%.
+Capital requirements for 2010 were substantially reduced from the previous five-year plan.
+This same action will be needed in 2011 and 2012 in order to maintain a balance.
 If current Sales Tax revenue will not support past levels of service, it also will not support past levels of capital expenditures.